dtr-org/docs.unit-e.io/reference/rpc/sendfrom.rst

 ``sendfrom "fromaccount" "toaddress" amount ( minconf "comment" "comment_to" )``

 DEPRECATED (use sendtoaddress).
-Sent an amount from an account to a unite address.
+Sent an amount from an account to a Unit-e address.

 Argument #1 - fromaccount
 ~~~~~~~~~~~~~~~~~~~~~~~~~